ogonzalez0774/Liri-Node-App/README.md

 - Make a Node.js app that depends on user input from the command line

-- Integrate bandsintown, Spotify, and OMDb APIs via the appropriate NPM modules
+- Integrate BandsInTown, Spotify, and OMDb APIs via the appropriate NPM modules

 - Use API calls and parse through returned JSON objects, outputting them in a specified format

 - Read commands and queries from file

+### Target

+- This app is an easy solution for those who want to search a song, or a movie, or look the next concert for their favorite artist

 ### Technologies Used